Chicago Reader

-The Chicago Reader, or Reader (stylized as ЯEADER), is an American alternative weekly newspaper in Chicago, Illinois, noted for its literary style of journalism and coverage of the arts, particularly film and theater.
-It was founded by a group of friends from Carleton College.

-The Reader is recognized as a pioneer among alternative weeklies for both its creative nonfiction and its commercial scheme.
-Richard Karpel, then-executive director of the Association of Alternative Newsweeklies, wrote:
+The Chicago Reader, or Reader (stylized as ЯEADER), is an American alternative newspaper in Chicago, Illinois, noted for its literary style of journalism and coverage of the arts, particularly film and theater.
+The Reader has been recognized as a pioneer among alternative weeklies for both its creative nonfiction and its commercial scheme.
+Richard Karpel, then–executive director of the Association of Alternative Newsweeklies, wrote:

 [T]he most significant historical event in the creation of the modern alt-weekly occurred in Chicago in 1971, when the Chicago Reader pioneered the practice of free circulation, a cornerstone of today's alternative papers.
 The Reader also developed a new kind of journalism, ignoring the news and focusing on everyday life and ordinary people.

-After being owned by same four founders since 1971, by the early 2000s profits and readership of the Reader were dropping, and ownership changed several times between 2007 and 2018.
+The Reader was founded by a group of friends from Carleton College, and four of them remained its primary owners for 36 years.
+While annual revenue reached an all-time high of $22.6 million in 2002, double what it had been a decade earlier, profits and readership then went into steep decline, and ownership changed several times between 2007 and 2018.
 In 2022, the owners transferred the Reader to a new non-profit organization, the Reader Institute for Community Journalism.

 On June 22, 2020, the Reader, citing a 90% drop in advertising revenue due to COVID-19 shutdowns, announced that it was pivoting from a weekly to a biweekly print schedule, with a renewed focus on digital content and storytelling and a refreshed special issues calendar.
-The Reader is dated every other Thursday and distributed free on Wednesday and Thursday via street boxes and cooperating retail outlets.
-As of June 2020, the paper claimed to have nearly 1,200 locations in the Chicago metropolitan area and circulation of 60,000.
+The Reader returned to weekly publishing in June 2024.
+The Reader is dated every Thursday and distributed free on Wednesday and Thursday via street boxes and cooperating retail outlets.
+As of June 2020, the paper claimed to have nearly 1,200 locations in the Chicago metropolitan area and circulation of 60,000, a fraction of what circulation had been in the mid-2000s.
+The Reader remains among the largest and most successful alternative newspapers in the country.
+Weekly readership had once been put at 450,000.

 Publication history

 1971–1995

 The Chicago Reader was founded by Robert A. Roth, who grew up in the Chicago suburb of Arlington Heights.
 His ambition was to start a weekly publication for young Chicagoans like Boston's The Phoenix and Boston After Dark.
 Those papers were sold on newsstands but were also given away, mostly on campuses, to bolster circulation.
 Roth believed that 100-percent free circulation would work better, and he persuaded several friends from Carleton College, including Robert E. McCamant, Thomas J. Rehwaldt and Thomas K. Yoder, to join him in his venture.
-They scraped together about $16,000 in capital and published the first issue, 16 pages, on October 1, 1971.
+They pooled about $16,000 (about $125,000 in 2024 dollars) and published the first issue, 16 pages, on October 1, 1971.